Istria

-Istria is a large green peninsula located at the head of the Adriatic, between the Gulf of Trieste and the Kvarner Gulf.
-Its chief city, the ancient port of Pula, sits on the peninsula’s tip.
-You can sail up the sunny west coast to Istria’s most popular seaside destinations, Rovinj and Porec.
+Istria is a large green peninsula located at the head of the Adriatic.
+It is between the Gulf of Trieste and the Kvarner Gulf.
+The ancient port of Pula sits on the peninsula’s tip.
+You can sail up the sunny west coast to the popular seaside destinations Rovinj and Porec.

 Rovinj, Istria, Croatia